 Applications from all qualified candidates will be considered.
-Applicants with a PhD will be preferred, but in exceptional cases we will also consider individuals in the final stages of their doctoral work.
-Applicants will be encouraged to share qualifications beyond academic credentials, including relevant lived experience and traditional knowledge.
-The main criteria for selection are strong potential for excellence in research and teaching, evidence of working with Indigenous communities, and evidence of applying Indigenous Knowledge systems to real world problems and land-based learning and research.
+Candidates must have a PhD or equivalent degree completed at the start date of the appointment.
+Applicants are encouraged to share qualifications beyond academic credentials, including relevant lived experience and traditional knowledge.
+The main criteria for selection are a strong record of excellence in research and teaching, evidence of working with Indigenous communities, and evidence of applying Indigenous Knowledge systems to real world problems and land-based learning and research.

-Evidence of scholarly achievements that demonstrate the potential for independent research, securing external research funding, research outputs, and outstanding teaching contributions at both the undergraduate and graduate levels, and an ongoing commitment to academic and pedagogical excellence should also be highlighted.
+Evidence of scholarly achievements that demonstrate the capability for independent research, securing external research funding, research outputs, and outstanding teaching contributions at both the undergraduate and graduate levels, and an ongoing commitment to academic and pedagogical excellence should also be highlighted.
 Candidates should provide evidence of an ability to work collaboratively in an interdisciplinary and student-centred environment.